Medication Therapy Management

 - You have a letter of referral for MTM services from your physician.

 - What to Expect in Your First MTM Meeting

 - For Medica HSA Members

 - For Members with Diabetes

-In the HSA plan, the deductible and coinsurance will apply, and you will be responsible for the cost of the consultations with the MTM pharmacist and your prescription medications.
-You may choose to use your HSA account to cover some costs.
-The benefit from participating comes from the helpful discussion with the MTM pharmacist and your increased understanding of your medications.
+In the HSA plan, your deductible and coinsurance will apply, and you will pay the cost of the consultations and your prescription medications.
+You can choose to use your HSA account to cover some costs.
+The benefit for participating comes from the advice and helpful discussion with the MTM pharmacist to understand your medications better.

 For members with diabetes, you can participate in the MTM program no matter how many medications you take, and the medical plan will pay the cost of the face-to-face consultations with the MTM pharmacist.
 By meeting privately with a specially trained pharmacist, you'll get the help you need to better understand your medications and improve your health.
 The pharmacist does a careful review of your medications, helps you set goals, and works directly with you and your physician on a regular basis to make sure that each medication is appropriate, safe, and effective.